-Bollywood Style-Trekking in Himalayas-Jara Hatke Review of Yeh Jawani Hai Diwani
+Bollywood Style Trekking in Himalayas-Jara Hatke Review of Movie Yeh Jawani Hai Diwani

-It is totally director Ayan Mukherjee’s prerogative to make Dippy wear blouses in marriage that are smaller than most women will not even wear on a beach .
-How do I know ?
-Oh come on I have attended more marriages than wedding sequences in K Jo’s and Rajshree movies combined.
-Ok I exaggerate, but you get the essence?
-I have also attended some international marriages in New York as well as in Pondicherry where the guest list had passport from 20+ nations.
-I can understand it is a movie and the director has to cater to all classes and hence the poor Dippy has to wear blouses giving competition to the thin ties that Ranbir wears in a foot tapping number, a tribute to late Shammi Kapoor.
-No I am not even going to talk that we are supposed to believe that this marriage is happening in Udaipur in December when the temperatures are close to freezing.
+It is totally director Ayan Mukherjee’s prerogative to make Dippy wear blouses in a marriage that are smaller than most women will not even wear on a beach.
+How do I know?
+Oh, come on I have attended more marriages than wedding sequences in K Jo’s and Rajshree movies combined.
+Ok, I exaggerate, but you get the essence?
+I have also attended some international marriages in New York as well as in Pondicherry where the guest list had passports from 20+ nations.
+I can understand it is a movie and the director has to cater to all classes and hence the poor Dippy has to wear blouses giving competition to the thin ties that Ranbir wears in a foot-tapping number, a tribute to late Shammi Kapoor.
+No, I am not even going to talk that we are supposed to believe that this marriage is happening in Udaipur in December when the temperatures are close to freezing.
 But why would Deepika feel cold?
 Everybody in the movie keeps the fire burning by guzzling the daroo (alcohol) supplied for product placement.

 K Jo must have recovered most of his money before release by all kind of product placement in the movie from every product and brand you can imagine.
 So he must have decided that there is no need for a story in the movie.
 Aray bhai why do you need a story for a wedding of a friend?

 You see Dippy makes us believe that going on a trek in the Himalayas is like going to your best friend’s wedding.
 All you need to do is put on some clothes (the less the better), and show up, no need for a backpack, trekking shoes, compass, maps or even train tickets.